 Worship ministry aims to bring glory to God by leading and exploring the motivations behind worship.
 We believe musical worship is one of the best means that prepares our hearts to fellowship with each other and the Holy Spirit.
 We hope that worship min. can be a place where CCFer’s can develop a deeper understanding of worship and understand how worship can be applied to all aspects of our lives.

 The core vision of sports ministry is to utilize sports to help foster deeper fellowship amongst the members of UTCCF and also to use sports as a medium to reach out to people who are not in our community.
 Sports ministry provides a space for the members of CCF to engage with a smaller community where we can fellowship and grow through playing sports.
 We welcome all committed and passionate brothers and sisters who want to play sports and have fun in the process.

 Prayer ministry is where we discover and learn the reality and power of God through prayer.
 We pray to renew our lives by the gospel and for God to reveal himself and his love to the people in our lives, the campus and the city.

-If you'd like to get in touch with any of our ministry leaders, send us an email at firstname.lastname@example.org and we'll put you in touch with the right person.
+If you'd like to get in touch with any of our ministry or interest group leaders, send us an email at firstname.lastname@example.org and we'll put you in touch with the right person.